nchan7/battleship/README.md

 ```

 ### Random Placement of Ships
+The placement of the ships was done by randomly generating a "2" to place into the aiBoard variable.
+The number of "2s" to place were determined based on the length of the ships which were accessed through the ship objects.

 ### Checking the Placement of Ships
+However, there are some limitations as to where the ships can be placed:
+1. The ships cannot be placed off the grid
+2. The ships cannot be placed where another ship exists

+These limitations were incorporated into the Random Placement of Ships functionality.

 ## Player's Board
 This was the most challenging aspect of this project.
-How can the user place a ship, change the rotation and for that choice to display visually.
+How can the player place a ship, change the rotation and for that choice to display visually.

+Instead of creating an array with values that can be hardcoded.
+The player board grid elements were accessed with their HTML IDs.

 ### Placement and Rotation
+What made this challenging was the placement of the ships while allowing the player the opportunity to choose which ship to place and to rotate the ship as desired.

+This process followed the below steps:
+1. The player can select which ship he or she wants to place using the provided buttons
+2. The player can see where he or she is thinking about placing the ship by hovering over the player's board.
+3. The player can rotate the ship if he or she wants by clicking the rotate button.
+4. The player can click to place the ship and once the ship has been placed you can no longer place another one of the same ship.

+### Mouseover and Mouseoff
+What was challenging was showing

+## Gameplay
+This aspect provide an additional challenge as I needed to combine allow the player to interact with the computer board and the AI to interact with the player's board.

+### FIRE!
+How are we

+## Audio

 ### Built with
 * HTML